gilfranciscarillo/hris/README.md

 # Security measures
 1. CI4 shield library package - Authentication and Authorization
 2. Using csrf token in forms - Configuration can be found in /app/Config/Security.php
-3. Sanitizing inputs and displays by using CI4 esc function to prevent xss attacks
+3. Sanitizing inputs and displays by using CI4 esc function to prevent xss attacks<br />
    a.
-Converts special characters into html entities
+Converts special characters into html entities<br />
    b.
-Prevents malicious scripts from executing
+Prevents malicious scripts from executing<br />
 4. Uses entity based access on tables to prevent sql injection.
 CI4 automatically uses prepared statements.
 5. Input validation
 6. Sensitive data encryption like bank account number as well as formatted display